-6 Conclusion
+Conclusion

-Over the course of 2014, PSP has achieved an incremental 0.1 MW in peak demand savings and 0.4GWh in energy savings.
+Over the course of 2014, InnPower has achieved an incremental 0.7MW in peak demand savings and 1.14GWh in energy savings, which represents 28% and 12% of InnPower's 2011-2014 target, respectively.

-The overall results achieved in 2011-2014 are 0.2 MW in peak demand savings and 2.1 GWh in energy savings, which represents 27% and 50.9% of target, respectively.
-These results are representative of a considerable effort expended by PSP, in cooperation with other LDCs, customers, channel partners and stakeholders to overcome many operational and structural issues that limited program effectiveness across all market sectors.
+The overall results achieved in 2011-2014 are 1.2MW of peak demand savings and 7.8GWh in energy savings, which represents 49.2% and 84.4% of InnPower's 2011-2014 CDM Targets, respectively.
+These results are representative of a considerable effort expended by InnPower, in cooperation with the CHEC Group, other LDCs, IESO, customers, channel partners and stakeholders to overcome many operational and structural issues that limited program effectiveness across all market sectors.
+This achievement is a success and the relationships built within the 2011-2014 CDM program term will aid results in future CDM programs.